MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

 ---
 description: "Learn more about: Expressions, values, and let expression"
-title: "Expressions, values, and let expression | Microsoft Docs" ms.date: 4/16/2018 ms.service: powerquery
+title: "Expressions, values, and let expression" ms.date: 4/16/2018 ms.service: powerquery